What is a calcium blood test?

 What is it used for?

 A blood calcium test is used to check your general health.
-It's also used to help diagnose or monitor many types of medical conditions, including conditions that affect your bones, kidneys, digestive system, thyroid, and parathyroid glands.
+It's also used to help diagnose or monitor many medical conditions, including those that affect your bones, kidneys, digestive system, thyroid, and parathyroid glands.

 There are two types of calcium blood tests that measure different forms of blood calcium: